bobzhang/zero-cost-rescript/README.md

-# Zero cost adoption of ReScript with regard to the bundler size
+# Zero cost adoption of ReScript

-This is a repo showing when adopting ReScript in your projects, it adds close to zero cost.
+This is a repo showing when adopting ReScript in your projects, it adds close to zero cost to your bundler size unlike many other languages compiled to JS platform.

 We have serveral modules:  `listLength`, `listForEachU`, `listForEach`, `App`, `AppOptimized`.